-KIPP Comienza is grounded in the belief that teachers are the key levers that boost student achievement; thus, quality professional development for teachers to help students excel academically is essential.
-Each Monday is an early dismissal day at KIPP Comienza in which the students are dismissed at
+KIPP Empower is grounded in the belief that teachers are the key levers that boost student achievement; thus, quality professional development for teachers to help students excel academically is essential.
+Each Monday is an early dismissal day at KIPP Empower in which the students will be dismissed at 1:00pm.
+On these days, the team meets in one or more of the following formats: whole-school, by grade levels and/or by department.

-11 &quot;Understaffed and Underprepared: California Districts Report Ongoing Teacher Shortages" - Learning Policy Institute
+9 "Understaffed and Underprepared: California Districts Report Ongoing Teacher Shortages" - Learning Policy Institute.